- Vol 1: General - Topics Chapters Overview

 of agreement (MOA) to take project effects into account.

-The Environmental Handbook, Vol. 2, Ch.
-2 provides descriptions of the documents used for reporting under both federal and state laws.
+The SER, Vol. 2, Cultural Resources provides descriptions of the documents used for reporting under both federal and state laws.

 The Section 106 compliance documents also provide the basis for